Lylio/whether-the-weather/README.md

 # Whether the Weather

 ### Description
 A weather application built with Java, Swing and Meteomatics API.
 This app provides real-time weather information for any location in the world.
 The JSON weather data is parsed and extracted from the Meteomatics API using the JSON Simple library.
 The weather data is then displayed in a user-friendly interface using JavaFX components.
-To fetch the JSON weather data, the app uses the HTTPURLConnection class, which is a part of Java's built-in library for making HTTP requests to fetch data from external APIs.
+To fetch the JSON weather data, the app uses the <b>HTTPURLConnection</b> class, which is a part of Java's built-in library for making HTTP requests to fetch data from external APIs.

 <br/>